-The report focuses on the UK’s successes as well as gaps and priorities for further action in 5 key areas: Participation, Power and Leadership; Education; Economy; Justice and Violence Against Women and Girls and Culture (including Arts, Sports and Technology).
+The report focuses on the UK’s successes as well as gaps and priorities for further action in five key areas: participation, power and leadership; education; economy; justice and violence against women and girls and culture (including arts, sports and technology).

-In January 2016, the UN’s Sustainable Development Goals (SDGs) began guiding policy and funding for the next 15 years, beginning with a historic pledge to end global poverty everywhere, permanently.
+In January 2016, the UN’s Sustainable Development Goals (SDGs) began guiding policy and funding for the following 15 years, beginning with a historic pledge to end global poverty everywhere, permanently.

 The issue of gender equality and empowerment of women and girls features strongly within the SDGs, particularly Goal 5 and its indicators as well as being integrated into other goals.

-The research is intended to support UK and international stakeholders working in this sphere to learn from each other and collaborate more closely.
-It will raise awareness of the contribution that UK stakeholders from government, civil society, education and the private sector are making, highlighting any assets and strengths of the UK experience as well as identifying any gaps and opportunities for learning.
-It will support stakeholders both in the UK and internationally to share good practice and encourage international linkages and collaboration.
+The research is intended to support UK-based and international stakeholders working in this sphere to learn from each other and collaborate more closely.
+It will raise awareness of the contribution that UK stakeholders from government, civil society, education and the private sector are making, highlight assets and strengths of the UK experience, and identify gaps and opportunities for learning.